httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 frequently referred to as Servers by the spec but that term includes anything which primarily produces cookies.
 Some potential examples:

-* Server applications hosting a website
+* Server applications hosting a website or API

 * Programming languages or software frameworks that support cookies

-* Website add-ons, such as a business management suite
+* Integrated third-party web applications, such as a business management suite

 All these benefit from not only supporting as many user agents as possible but also supporting other servers.
 This is useful if a cookie is produced by a